rx-angular/rx-angular/libs/cdk/render-strategies/docs/concurrent-strategies.md

 ![rx-angular-cdk-render-strategies__concurrent-strategies-anatomy](https://user-images.githubusercontent.com/10064416/116157149-bee36b80-a6ec-11eb-965a-9fbe34a8eca4.png)

 Every strategy has a different render deadline.
-Strategies are designed the perspective on how important the change work is for the user. see: [RAIL model](https://web.dev/rail/)
+Strategies are designed from the perspective of how important the work is for the user. see: [RAIL model](https://web.dev/rail/)

 ## Strategies: